 If you have tried this Basque Burnt Cheesecake recipe and loved it, I have more recipes in my recipe section for you to master.
-But if you are looking for other cheesecake recipes, then you can always try my Japanese Cheesecake, Matcha Cheesecake, Blueberry Cheesecake, and Pumpkin Pie Cheesecake, and for those who want to indulge without guilt — Low Carb Cheesecake is another keto dessert perfect for those who are in a keto or low carb diet.
+But if you are looking for other cheesecake recipes, then you can always try my Japanese Cheesecake, Matcha Cheesecake, Blueberry Cheesecake, and Pumpkin Pie Cheesecake.
+For those who want to indulge without guilt — Low Carb Cheesecake is another keto dessert, perfect for those who are in a keto or low-carb diet.

 - 500 gram Philadelphia cream cheese - at room temperature

 - 140 gram Natural Sweetener Lakanto - fine granulated(Available at iHerb)